Space Needle: Appearances in TV and film

 The Space Needle has been involved in practical jokes, especially those on April Fools' Day.
 In 1989, KING-TV's Almost Live! reported that the Space Needle had collapsed, causing panicked people to call emergency services and forcing the station to apologize afterwards; the incident was compared to the 1938 radio broadcast of The War of the Worlds, which caused panic among some listeners.
-In 2015, public radio station KPLU 88.5 FM reported in the news story "Proposed Development To 'Assimilate' Seattle's Landmark Space Needle?" that a permit application (Notice of Proposed Land Use Action) had been submitted "to construct a 666 unit cube to assimilate" the landmark.
+On April 1, 2015, public radio station KPLU reported that a hoax sign had been erected by a group calling itself the "Borg Collective", depicting a fake proposed land use action "to construct a 666 unit cube to assimilate" the landmark.

 Other TV appearances include The History Channel's Life After People, in which the tower collapses after 200 years because of corrosion.
 The tower was also destroyed in the TV miniseries 10.5 when a 7.9 earthquake hits Seattle.
 The miniseries mistakenly portrays the Needle as crumbling concrete, though the structure is actually made of steel and designed to withstand up to a 9.0 earthquake.
+The Space Needle was also the site of the first task for the finale of The Amazing Race 35, where contestants had to walk atop its roof.

+The Space Needle features in the HBO series The Last of Us as a watchtower in a post-apocalyptic version of Seattle, a major setting of the second season.
+It played a similar role in the video game The Last of Us Part II, which serves as source material for the TV series.